mSvcBench/muBench/Docs/Manual.md

 ### Step 1 - Platform Configuration <!-- omit in toc -->

-- Create a Kubernetes cluster with [Prometheus] (#monitoring-with-prometheus) installed.
+- Create a Kubernetes cluster with [Prometheus](#monitoring-with-prometheus) installed.
 - Get access via SSH to master-node, or use a client terminal from which it is possible to control the cluster via `kubectl`
 - Install Python3 (v3.7 or above)
 - Clone the git repository of µBench and move into `muBench` directory